Dr Siobhan Glavey MB PhD FRCPath

 Currently in Ireland, survival rates for multiple myeloma are reaching best international standards, with over 50% of newly diagnosed patients living five years or longer.

-This is due, not only to new drug treatments, but due to their successful combination with autologous stem cell transplant for some patients.
+This is due to their successful combination with autologous stem cell transplant for some patients.

 However, this remains an incurable disease and the vast majority of patients will eventually relapse and require further treatment, therefore new treatments and treatment strategies are needed.

-Clinical trials allow patients to access treatments that have not yet been approved for use within Ireland, and therefore would not otherwise be available to them.
+Patients gain access to treatments that have not yet been approved for use within Ireland through clinical trials.
+They therefore would not otherwise be able to access them.
 They are essential to the development of cancer treatment programmes and the advancement of cancer care.

 Due to the work of Blood Cancer Network Ireland and Cancer Trials Ireland, new treatments and drug combinations have been made available to multiple myeloma patients in Ireland.
 But further investment is needed to attract clinical trials and make them available to the patients who will benefit most.